The Chapulín Colorado

 Now David Contreras tells us about his movie "Zohe":

-I like stories in general, in any genre.
+I enjoy stories of all kinds, in any genre.

 Science Fiction

-We used the Canon 7D.
-Never before I had worked with Full HD, so it was a real pleasure to see that quality and sharpness in each of these scenes.
+We shot the film using a Canon 7D.
+I had never worked with Full HD before, so it was a real pleasure to see that level of sharpness and image quality on screen.

-Zohe was supported by the government of my country, as well as many public and private companies decided to join, in order that Zohe will come alive.
-But achieving resources was not easy, because it has been a long and complex project.
+Zohe was supported by the government of my country, and many public and private companies joined the project to help bring it to life.
+Still, finding the resources was far from easy —it’s been a long and complex journey.

 Justice Woman